anavarre/drucker/README.md

   app:prod            Opinionated setup with all known performance best practices enabled.

  util
+  php:[version]       Sets the PHP version to 7.1 or 7.2
   version             Returns the drucker version tests               Runs the Ansible test suite help                Displays valid drucker commands and their use